Sheschire/Snake-Game/README.md

 This Snake-Game is similar to the old classic Snake.

-I added a few functionnalites such as difficulty lever, speed boost and score system.
+I added a few functionnalites such as difficulty level, speed boost and score system.